Online December 3 6:00 - 7:00pm

 Expert panellists will explain why bringing massive ships loaded with carbon dioxide waste to Darwin and then pumping it hundreds of kilometres through underwater pipelines before dumping it under the ocean floor is a recipe for disaster.

-INPEX is progressing fast towards approvals for this unprecedented project and it’s NT communities, nature and taxpayers that will pay the price.
+INPEX is progressing fast towards approvals for this unprecedented project and it’s Australian communities, nature and taxpayers that will pay the price.

 With so much at stake, we need your help to stop Big Gas polluters from dumping on the NT, and to protect our oceans and the climate for future generations.